-This report was filed in support of the Receiver's ex parte motion for an interim and interlocutory Mareva order ("Mareva Order") restraining Banners Broker principals Dixit and Kuldip Josun ("Josun"), as well as BBIL-affiliated corporations Dreamscape Ventures Ltd., 8643989 Canada Inc. o/a Dixit Consortium Inc., and Dixit Holdings Inc. from selling, removing, dissipating, alienating, transferring, assigning encumbering, or similarly dealing with any assets pending the final disposition of the Receiver's action against those parties for recovery of funds that were misappropriated from Banners Broker.
+This report was filed in support of the Receiver's ex parte motion for the Mareva Order restraining Banners Broker principals Dixit and Josun, as well as BBIL-affiliated corporations Dreamscape Ventures Ltd., 8643989 Canada Inc. o/a Dixit Consortium Inc., and Dixit Holdings Inc. from selling, removing, dissipating, alienating, transferring, assigning encumbering, or similarly dealing with any assets pending the final disposition of the Receiver's action against those parties for recovery of funds that were misappropriated from Banners Broker.